UddoktaPay/pmpro-uddoktapay/README.md

 ## License

-This project is licensed under the GPL v3 or later - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details.

 ## Changelog